mahmoudnafifi/HistoGAN/README.md

 #### Parameters
 ReHistoGAN shares the same parameters of HistoGAN in addition to some extra parameters, such as:
-* `--generate`: Set to `True` for recoloring input image(s).
-* `--network_capacity`: To control network capacity.
-In our pre-trained models, we used `--network_capacity 16`.
-For "universal" reHistoGAN models, we used `--network_capacity 18`.
-The default value is 16.
-* `--image_size`: Image size (should be a power of 2).
 * `--load_histoGAN_weights`: To use pre-trained HistoGAN weights instead of training from scratch.
 This is only for the weights of the histoGAN's head.
 * `--histoGAN_model_name`: If `--load_histoGAN_weights` is `True`, then this is the name of the pre-trained HistoGAN model.
 * `--histGAN_models_dir`: If a pre-trained weights used for the histoGAN's head, then this is the directory of the pre-trained HistoGAN model.
-* `--models_dir`: Directory to save rehistoGAN models.
-* `--new`: Set to `True` to train a new model.
-If `--new = False`, it will start training/evaluation from the last saved model.
-* `--target_hist`: Target histogram (image, npy file of target histogram, or directory of either images or histogram files).
-To generate a histogram of images, check [create_hist_sample.py](https://github.com/mahmoudnafifi/HistoGAN/blob/master/create_hist_sample.py).
 * `--sampling`: To auto recolor input image(s).
 If `--sampling` is set to `True`, make sure to set `--target_hist` to `None`.
 Then, it is supposed to have a pre-computed set of target histograms to sample from.
 This set should be located in `histogram_data/histograms.npy`.
 To generate this histogram set from a new image set, copy your images into `./histogram_data`, then run [create_hist_data.py.py](https://github.com/mahmoudnafifi/HistoGAN/blob/master/create_hist_data.py).
 * `--target_number`: If `--sampling` is `True`, then this is the number of output recolored images for each single input image.
 * `--alpha`: Histogram loss scale factor (training).
 * `--beta`: Reconstruction loss scale factor (training).
 * `--gamma`: Discriminator loss scale factor (training).
 * `--change_hyperparameters`: To change the value of `--alpha`, `--beta`, `--gamma` after `X` training steps, where `X` can be specified using `--change_hyperparameters_after`.
 If `--change_hyperparameters` is `True`, the new values of  `--alpha`, `--beta`, `--gamma` (after the first `X` training steps) can be specificed from [here](https://github.com/mahmoudnafifi/HistoGAN/blob/43ed585dc147309812bc6c4656caff1df5916a63/ReHistoGAN/rehistoGAN.py#L900).
-* `--attn_layers`: To add a self-attention to the designated layer(s) of the discriminator.
-For example, if you would like to add a self-attention layer after the output of the 1st and 2nd layers, use `--attn_layers 1,2`.
-In our training, we did not use any attention layers, but it could improve the results if added.
 * `--rec_loss`: Reconstruction loss options, which includes: `sobel` or `laplacian` (default).
 * `--variance_loss`: To use variance loss (Equation 9 in the [paper](https://openaccess.thecvf.com/content/CVPR2021/papers/Afifi_HistoGAN_Controlling_Colors_of_GAN-Generated_and_Real_Images_via_Color_CVPR_2021_paper.pdf)).
 * `--internal_hist`: Internal histogram injection.
 This was an ablation on a different design of reHistoGAN, but we did not use it the official reHistoGAN.
 The default value is `False`.